 - They help you learn those songs that you love but could have never figured out on your own.

-- You can play songs start to end without hassle.
+- You can play songs from start to end without hassle.

 - Get the attention of your grinds and family.

 But could you really play guitar?
 Ask, yourself.
-Imagine a stranger comes and ask you the same question what will you answer him?
+Imagine a stranger comes and asks you the same question what will you answer him?

 Here are the highlights.